 Rent & Mortgage Assistance

 PATH helps with rent for families and individuals that are facing homelessness because they have been issued an eviction notice.
 As funding allows, we can help with one month of rent every 2 years.
-Rent assistance appointments are scheduled by phone or in person.
+Rent assistance appointments are scheduled by phone.
 Each situation is different and our funding is aimed at those who, under normal circumstances, are able to pay rent on their own.
 You must have had an unexpected situation occur that caused you to not be able to pay your rent but have confidence and a plan to pay it on your own next month.
 You have to bring your eviction notice, income documentation, and ID when you meet with a case worker.
-This is a walk-in service, as funding allows, that is available between 8am and 6pm Monday-Thursday in our main building at 402 W. Front Street in downtown Tyler.
+This service is available by appointment, as funding allows, between 8 a.m. and 6 p.m.
+Monday -Thursday in our main building at 402 W. Front Street in downtown Tyler.
 Please call Araceli to see if we may be able to help you.
 Araceli_flores@pathhelps.org 903-617-2806

 PATH Community Homes